 The Economy of Eden

 Eden is one of the six districts in Cumbria, and is situated in the eastern part of the County.
 It is a district with high landscape value.
 Various parts of the district are protected by the designations of the Lake District National Park, Yorkshire Dales National Park and the North Pennines Area of Outstanding Natural Beauty.
 Eden is the second largest district in England, and is the most sparsely populated district in England and Wales.
-The population estimate in 2018 is 60,000.
+The population estimate for Eden in 2019 was 53,253.

 The main town and administrative centre is Penrith.
 Other key service centres are Appleby, Alston and Kirkby Stephen.